Arulprakash111/AUTO_CORS/README.md

 ### Example

-Use of AUTO_CORS to detect misconfigurations for the Alexa top 750 sites (with `Access-Control-Allow-Credentials`):
+Use of auto_cors to detect misconfigurations for the Alexa top 750 sites (with `Access-Control-Allow-Credentials`):

 ### Evaluation